MeinzBeur/MilosSummerSchool2023/README.md

 - Laptop
 - Some cash may be useful.
 Remember you will have to pay 175 euro as participation to the food costs on your arrival there.
 - A camera, ideally that can go under water!
+- Earplugs... remember that you are sharing your room!
 - Remember that we will be far from any supermarket, and the supermarket on Milos looks like a Bunnpris on Sunday.
 So if you have your little guilty pleasure snack that you cannot survive without more than a couple of days I advise you to bring it from home!

 ## Freediving